Gajraj Singh Thapa

 Colonel Gajraj Singh Thapa (Nepali: गजराज सिंह थापा) was the first person to establish tea plantation estates in Nepal.
 Around 1873, Thapa, son-in-law of Prime Minister Jung Bahadur Rana, was on a tour of Darjeeling.
 He was impressed by the sight of the young tea plants and the taste of the drink he was offered everywhere he went.
 Upon his return to Nepal, he set up two plantations – the Ilam and Soktim tea estates, 103 acres each – and so began Nepal's tea industry.
 Colonel Thapa was then the Governor General (Bada Hakim) of the eastern region of Nepal.

 Translation of various signposts placed in Ilam (shown below), reads that the very first tea saplings planted by Thapa was received as a gift from the Government of China, it was gifted to his father-in-law prime minister Jung Bahadur Rana.
 According to the signpost the genus of tea planted in the estate were Camellia sinensis/Camellia Assamica/Camellia assamica sub sp Lasiocalyx or cambodensis.

 Personal life

 Thapa was born c.
 1830 to Hemdal Singh Thapa.
 In 1860, he married Maharajkumari Badan Kumari Rana of Kaski and Lamjung, the eldest child of Sri Teen Jung Bahadur Rana.
 They had one son and four daughters.
-The son was Colonel Harka Jung Thapa.
+The son was Colonel Harka Jung Thapa and his grandson was the famous Engineer Dilli Jung Thapa.